erikaosgue/criptocurrency-converter/README.md

             "convertion": 0.158162
         }

-### 4) Withoust using the file app/server.js as an API you can use the file server2.js  to use the same criptocurrency converter
+### 4) Without using the file app/server.js as an API you can use the file server2.js  to use the same criptocurrency converter

     usage:
         $ node sever2.js <input_currency> <output_currency> <amount>